Summer 2023 Pre-College Program Applications are now LIVE, don't delay, start your application today!

 Meet Your Program Staff

-Our program begins with an orientation and opening dinner on Sunday at 5:00pm.
+All program orientations will begin on the Monday of the program start.
 During this required orientation, we will review the overall program schedule, discuss policies and safety, and answer questions.
-Staff will be on-hand address any issues.
+Staff will be on-hand to address any issues.
+Check in for residential students is on Sunday preceding program start - see ‘Residential Student’ dropdown for more information

-Week 1 of the program will focus on developing engineering skills within the context of small projects focusing on the following areas:
+Week 1 of Engineering Design Lab (EDL) will focus on developing a foundation of engineering and robotic skills within the context of daily challenges focusing on the following areas:

 Closing Event: Project Showcase

-One of the highlights of our program is the opportunity for small student groups to work together to design and create engineering solutions to real world issues and obstacles.
+One of the highlights of our program is the opportunity for small student groups to work together virtually to design and create engineering solutions to real world issues and obstacles.
 At the end of the summer, all of our groups will display their final projects at a Project Showcase with the opportunity to explain their design and how it solves a real world challenge.
-All groups will have posted their code ahead of time, and will present their working prototypes for the event.
-Students will have the opportunity to answer the questions of their peers and instructional staff too!
-The showcase will take place on the last day of each program session.
+All groups will have post their code and a video of their working prototypes for the event and students will have the opportunity to answer the questions of their peers and instructional staff too!
+The showcase will take place on times and dates TBA for Sessions 1 and 2.
+Friends and family are welcome to view all designs and actively participate!

 Materials & Other Requirements